CodeYourFuture/curriculum/content/js1/blocks/percentages/index.md

     2='Construct simple expressions to represent a calculation'
 +++

-Let's start off by defining a problem.
+Let's begin with this problem.

 > Given a _decimal number_ I want to convert it into a _percentage format_.

-For example, given the decimal number `0.5` we should get the string `"50%"`.
-And given the decimal number `0.231` we should get the string `"23.1%"` and so forth.
+For example, given the decimal number `0.5` we return the string `"50%"`.
+Given the decimal number `0.231` we return the string `"23.1%"`.

 ## Restating the problem

-We want to implement some functionality to convert _any_ given number into a percentage.
-Previously, we saw how to perform a given task using some functions.
-Here are some examples:
+Our function must convert _any_ decimal to a percentage.
+We have used functions already.
+Here are some functions we've used:

 ```js {linenos=table,linenostart=1}
 console.log("hello world"); // logs "hello world" to the console
 Math.round(3.141); // evaluates to 3
 ```

-All these expressions are _function calls_: we’re passing input (`"hello world"` or `3.141`) to the functions (`console.log` or `Math.round`) to use their functionality.
-In the case of `Math.round` and `console.log` these functions have been created and made available to use whenever we start running a program with NodeJS.
+All these expressions are _function calls_: we’re passing input (`"hello world"` or `3.141`) to the functions (`console.log` or `Math.round`) to use their functionality. `Math.round` and `console.log` are functions that the JavaScript language designers have written and stored inside the language, because everyone needs them all the time.

-However, no such pre-built function allows us to convert any number to a percentage.
-So we're going to create a function called `convertToPercentage` with the following requirements:
+No such pre-built function converts any number to a percentage, so we must write our own.
+We're going to create a function called `convertToPercentage` with these requirements:

 - takes any number input
-- converts it to a string in percentage form, and returns that string.
+- converts it to a string in percentage form
+- returns that string.

 ```js {linenos=table,linenostart=1}
 convertToPercentage(0.5); // should return "50%"